 Poor blood circulation affects a person’s quality of life and may even cause severe health complications.
 It can cause a range of potential conditions and discomfort that makes even simple tasks extremely challenging to perform.

-The good news is that there are ways on how you can improve circulation and vascular health, with exercise being one of the key factors.
-Keep reading to learn more about poor circulation and how to reverse the effects for a healthier and safer lifestyle.
+The good news is that there are ways to improve circulation and vascular health, with exercise being one of the key factors.
+Let’s learn more about poor circulation and how to reverse the effects for a healthier and safer lifestyle.

 Understanding Poor Blood Circulation

 Your body’s circulatory system is responsible for moving oxygen, blood and nutrients through your entire body.
-Whenever blood flow to a specific body part is slowed down, then you may start experiencing the symptoms of poor circulation which include a tingling/numbing sensation in the hands or feet, swollen toes, cold hands and feet and so much more.
+Whenever blood flow to a specific body part is slowed down, you may start experiencing the symptoms of poor circulation which include a tingling or numbing sensation in the hands or feet, swollen toes, cold hands and feet and so much more.

 Most common symptoms will be experienced in your extremities, such as your hands and legs.